hbr/alba-lang-description/docs/basics_predicate.md

             -- The intersection of the collection of sets 'ps'.
         -> {x: all(p) p in ps  ==>  x in p}

-Evidently these functions have to be marked as ghost functions since the definition terms are not computable.
+Evidently these functions have to be marked as ghost functions since their definition terms are not computable.
 Note that `+` and `*` can be used as binary and as unary operators.
 Since the signatures of these functions are different from all other functions using these operators there is no